Monday, October 19, 2009

 The Pinehurst Inn

-This summer, I traveled to Bayfield, Wisconsin, a sweet town on the southern shore of Lake Superior – the gateway to the Apostle Islands, to learn about an amazing Bed & Breakfast run by Nancy and Steve Sandstrom.
+This summer, I traveled to Bayfield, Wisconsin, a sweet town on the southern shore of Lake Superior – the gateway to the Apostle Islands, to produce a StoryPortrait for an amazing Bed & Breakfast run by Nancy and Steve Sandstrom.

 Please take time to learn about the Pinehurst Inn and Nancy and Steve in their following StoryPortrait's!